Air Force Research Laboratory Awards BRIDG $7.5 Million

 BRIDG to lead efforts to develop secure semiconductor “digital twin”

-Kissimmee, Florida (November 19, 2019) – The U.S. Air Force Research Laboratory (AFRL), the primary scientific research and development center for the Air Force, has awarded BRIDG a major federal defense contract valued at $7.5 million to develop a secure digital twin for semiconductor (SDTS) capability that will enable end-users to validate the integrity of a chip or assembly of multiple chips.
+Kissimmee, Fla. – The U.S. Air Force Research Laboratory (AFRL), the primary scientific research and development center for the Air Force, has awarded BRIDG a major federal defense contract valued at $7.5 million to develop a secure digital twin for semiconductor (SDTS) capability that will enable end-users to validate the integrity of a chip or assembly of multiple chips.

 AFRL plays an integral role in the discovery, development, and integration of cost-effective warfighting technologies for the air, space, and cyberspace force.
 BRIDG, a not-for-profit, public-private-partnership that provides semiconductor manufacturing research and development capabilities and infrastructure for 200mm advanced microelectronics production in Central Florida, will spearhead AFRL’s SDTS initiatives centered on collecting key data from the design and manufacturing processes to accelerate time to market, improve quality, reduce costs, and establish provenance for semiconductor devices.